May 20, 2024 by Samantha Wilson

 Builder: Chatham Dockyard

-The HMS Victory is regarded as one of the greatest wooden warships ever built, to serve both the French and Spanish fleets in the last decades of the eighteenth century, and is still commissioned by the Royal Navy.
-She is best known for her role as Lord Nelson's flagship at the Battle of Trafalgar on 21 October 1805 where it’s flags gave Nelson’s famous signal “England expects that every man will do his duty.”
-After the end of Napoleonic War, it was restored heavily by the British government in 1922 and began serving as a museum ship in Portsmouth, England.
+The HMS Victory is regarded as one of the greatest wooden warships ever built, serving the Royal Navy against both French and Spanish fleets in the last decades of the eighteenth century.
+It remains commissioned by the Royal Navy today.
+She is best known for her role as Lord Nelson's flagship at the Battle of Trafalgar on October 21, 1805, where her flags gave his famous signal, “England expects that every man will do his duty.”
+The ship was extensively restored by the British government in 1922 and serves as a museum at the Portsmouth Historic Dockyard in Portsmouth, England.

 USS Constitution